dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveDevice.rst

     "
     .. _dcmUPSEventSCU:

-    :ref:`UPS Event SOP Class SCU(s) <dcmUPSEventSCU>`",string,"AE Title of UPS Event SOP Class SCU, to which UPS Event Reports are sent - independently if the subscription was created by the N-ACTION DIMSE service, or by a corresponding UPS RESTful service.
+    :ref:`UPS Event SCU(s) <dcmUPSEventSCU>`",string,"AE Title of UPS Event SOP Class SCU, to which UPS Event Reports are sent - independently if the subscription was created by the N-ACTION DIMSE service, or by a corresponding UPS RESTful service.
 May be overwritten by configured values for particular Archive Network AEs.

     (dcmUPSEventSCU)"
+    "
+    .. _dcmUPSEventSCUKeepAlive:

+    :ref:`UPS Event SCU Keep Alive <dcmUPSEventSCUKeepAlive>`",integer,"Timeout in ms to keep associations to UPS Event SCUs alive.
+If absent, associations will not be reused for sending multiple UPS Event Reports to one UPS Event SCU.
+May be overwritten by configured values for particular Archive Network AEs.

+    (dcmUPSEventSCUKeepAlive)"
     "
     .. _dcmRetrieveAET: